 Purchase your STD test today and we will list your charges as FPK Services on your billing statement.

 We make sure you are comfortable throughout the process by not asking embarrassing questions.
 Our exclusive all-inclusive 10-test panel includes hepatitis A.

 You will always get truly comprehensive STD testing with us because we don't exclude HIV, hepatitis A, B, and C, herpes- 1 & 2, gonorrhea and chlamydia, or syphilis when we test you for sexually transmitted diseases.
 As long as you don't visit our testing center, you are eligible for your money back within 1-2 days if you need to cancel.
 The glossary of STD terms on our website gives you a chance to learn about STD lingo.

 We use the most advanced Modesto STD testing techniques available anywhere today.
 In 95350, our chlamydia-gonorrhea test panel screens for twin infections, gonorrhea and chlamydia in the urine using the Nucleic Acid Amplification (NAA) test and our doctors can write prescriptions if you test positive.
-Using the FDA-approved Rapid Plasma Reagin (RPR) test, our experts test for syphilis, one of the most dangerous sexually transmitted diseases.
+Using the FDA-approved / cleared Rapid Plasma Reagin (RPR) test, our experts test for syphilis, one of the most dangerous sexually transmitted diseases.